JinAoyama/actionscript_generate_in_vh/README.md

 ### LCS score
 1. Open the jupyter file(lsc.ipynb).
-2. When executing the evaluation program, the paths of the generated data (data to be evaluated) and the correct data are specified and executed.
-Since the corresponding scene number is assigned at the end of each file name, the scene number of the generated data should match the scene number of the correct data.
+2. When executing the evaluation program, it is necessary to specify the paths of the generated data (data to be evaluated) and the correct answer data.
+Since a corresponding scene number is assigned to the end of each file name, the scene number of the generated data and the scene number of the correct data must match.

 ### Corecteness
 1. Open the jupyter file(correctness.ipynb). ※To evaluate excluding Abnormal data, open correctness_without_abnormal.
-2. When executing the evaluation program, the paths of the generated data (data to be evaluated) and the correct data are specified and executed.
-Since the corresponding scene number is assigned at the end of each file name, the scene number of the generated data should match the scene number of the correct data.
+2. When executing the evaluation program, it is necessary to specify the paths of the generated data (data to be evaluated) and the correct answer data.
+Since a corresponding scene number is assigned to the end of each file name, the scene number of the generated data and the scene number of the correct data must match.

 ### Simlator(execution rate)
+1. Only this evaluation requires the VirtualHome simulator.
+2. Run VirtualHome.exe and Open the jupyter file(sim.ipynb).
+3. As with Lcs score and Corectness, specify the path of the data you wish to evaluate and execute.
+Note that the data must correspond to the scene of the execution environment.
+Scene in the execution environment can be specified in the top cell of the program file(sim.ipynb).

+### Supplement
+The dataset used is in the folder ~.